Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 ## Levels of Partnership

-- __Primary Partners__, partners we do the most active development with, support exceeds 10000USD in value (in-kind or monetary), and includes engineering support.
+- __Primary Partners__, partners who provide the most support for our operations exceeding 10000USD in value (in-kind or monetary).
 - __Racing Partners__, partners that provide significant support for our operations (in-kind or monetary) in the area of 5000USD or more.
 - __Supporting Partners__, partners that provide support for our operations (in-kind or monetary) in the area of 1000USD or more.